CsabaDu/CsabaDu.DynamicTestData/README.md

 - **How do I install the library?**
   You can install it via NuGet Package Manager using `Install-Package CsabaDu.DynamicTestData`.

+ - **Can I install `IXunitSerializable` or `IXunitSerializer` (xUnit.v3) interfaces to support using `TestData` types in xUnit tests?**
+  No, You cannot install these interfaces because `TestData` types are open-generic once, and don't have parameterless constructors.
+Although, you can generate object array of xUnit-serializable parameters to use them in `TheoryData` type data sources.
+Besides, if your tests don't have to comply with xUnit-serializability, you can use `TestData` types in xUnit tests well.

 ## Troubleshooting